What to do After a Concussion

 Medical professionals may also do tests to help assess your reaction time, memory skills, and ability to pay attention.
 These tests are called “neuropsychological” or “neurocognitive” tests.
 They help medical professionals identify the effects of a concussion.

-Be sure to carefully follow instructions from your medical professional if you are diagnosed with a concussion
+Follow instructions from your medical professional after being diagnosed with a concussion

 Compassionate answers.
 Real support.
 Every step of the way.